geocortex/dev-center/docs/mobile/look-and-feel.md

 ---
 id: look-feel
 title: Customize the Look and Feel
+description: Geocortex Mobile - Learn how to customize the look and feel of your Geocortex Mobile application
 ---

-Geocortex Mobile's appearance is built around two concepts: Theme and Layout.
+Geocortex Mobile's appearance is built around two concepts: theme and layout.

 The theme controls the color scheme of the app.
-TODO @felicity - is there a theme switcher now?
 The color scheme for different themes is defined in branding component of the the [app.config json](concepts-app-config).

 ### Theming with the Branding Component